akaunting/akaunting/README.md

 It is possible to containerise Akaunting using the [`docker-compose`](docker-compose.yaml) file.
 Here are a few commands:

 ```
+# Build the app
+docker build -t akaunting .

-# Build & Run the app
+# Run the app
 docker-compose up -d

 # Make sure you the dependencies are installed